DeKUT-DSAIL/arm-dev-summit/bioacoustics/sshing.md

 Scroll down to Interface Options using up-down buttons and hit enter.
 The select P3 VNC and enable it.
 Exit by selecting Finish using the 'sides' arrow keys and hit enter.

-##### Step 3
+## Step 2
 Run the following on the command line to obtain the IP address of the Pi.

 ```cpp
 hostname -I
 ```
-To get the full desktop environment, we will use need to download and install [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/).
-On installing VNC viewer, open it and enter the IP address of the Pi as shown below and hit enter:
+Open VNC viewer and enter the IP address of the Pi as shown below and hit enter:
 <p align="center">
   <img width="auto" height="auto" src="/assets/img/9 headless-ssh.PNG">
 </p>